A generalized Schmidt's subspace theorem for algebraic points of bounded degree: Introduction

-Previous work studying Schmidt's theorem (for numerically equivalent ample divisors) for algebraic points of bounded degree proved the following theorem (reformulate in the form of hypersurfaces in $\mathbb{P}^N$), \begin{theorem}[\cite{levin_duke}, Theorem 1.7] Let $X$ be a projective subvariety of $\mathbb{P}^N$ with dimension $n\geq 1$ defined over a number field $k$.
+In this realm, our efforts have been consistently directed toward the identification of an optimal factor, especially for effective Cartier divisors and their special case, hyperplanes.
+Previous work studying Schmidt's theorem for algebraic points of bounded degree proved the following theorem by using the filtration technique, \begin{theorem}[\cite{levin_duke}, Theorem 1.7] Let $X$ be a projective subvariety of $\mathbb{P}^N$ with dimension $n\geq 1$ defined over a number field $k$.
 Let $S$ be a finite set of places of $k$.
-For $v\in S$, let $H_{0,v},\ldots,H_{n,v}\subset \mathbb{P}^N$ be hypersurfaces over $k$ in n-subgeneral position (general position).
+For $v\in S$, let $H_{0,v},\ldots,H_{n,v}\subset \mathbb{P}^N$ be hypersurfaces over $k$ in n-subgeneral position (i.e. general position).
 Let $\delta\geq 1$ be an integer and $\epsilon>0$.
 Then the inequality

 holds for all but finitely many points $P\in X(\kbar)\setminus \cup_{v\in S}\cup_{i=0}^nH_{i,v}$ satisfying $[k(P):k]\leq \delta$. \end{theorem} Set $X = \mathbb{P}^n = \mathbb{P}^N$, while $H_{i,v} \subset X$ are hyperplanes, Schlickewei (\cite{Schlickewei-03}) proposed that there exists a constant $c(\delta, n)$, which depends solely on $\delta$ and $n$, and a finite union of hyperplanes $Z \subset \mathbb{P}^n$ such that the left-hand side of inequality \eqref{ineq1.5} is bounded by $(c(\delta, n) + \epsilon)h(P)$ for all points $P \in \mathbb{P}^n(\kbar) \setminus Z$ satisfying $[k(P):k] \leq \delta$.
-Consequently, Theorem \ref{1.5} confirms Schlickewei's conjecture as a special case.
+Consequently, Theorem \ref{1.8} confirms Schlickewei's conjecture as a special case.

+Now we will explore some necessary parameters in order to better illustrate our statements in the following parts:

+Consider a projective variety $X$ of dimension $n$ defined over a number field $k$, with a finite set of places $S$ of $k$.
+Let $m\geq n$ be positive integers.
+For each place $v \in S$, we have $m+1$ effective Cartier divisors $D_{0,v}, D_{1,v}, \ldots, D_{m,v}$ on $X$ that are in $m$-subgeneral position.
+We define a divisor $D$ as the sum of all these divisors over all places in $S$,